eduardoagarcia/shef/README.md

   type: "while"                          # Execute while condition is true
   condition: "{{ ne .status `ready` }}"  # Condition to evaluate each iteration
 ```

-#### Execution Modes

-- **standard**: Default mode (used when no execution_mode is specified).
-Output is captured and can be used by
-  subsequent operations.
-- **interactive**: The command has direct access to the terminal's stdin, stdout, and stderr.
-Useful for commands that
-  require direct terminal interaction, but output cannot be captured for use in subsequent operations.
-- **stream**: Similar to interactive mode but optimized for long-running processes that produce continuous output.
-The
-  command's output streams to the terminal in real-time, but output cannot be captured for use in subsequent operations.

 ## Interactive User Prompts